elixir-cldr/cldr/guides/1_getting_started.md

     mix deps.get
     mix deps.compile

-Although `Cldr` is purely a library application, it should be added to your application list so that it gets bundled correctly for release:
+Although `Cldr` is purely a library application, it should be added to your application list so that it gets bundled correctly for release.
+This applies for Elixir versions up to 1.3.x; version 1.4 will automatically do this for you.

     def application do
       [applications: [:ex_cldr]]